DollarAkshay/WhatsApp-Chatbot/README.md

 ## Dependencies
-To run the following python script you will need the [Selenium Webdriver](http://www.seleniumhq.org/projects/webdriver) for Python
+To run the following python script you will need the [Selenium Webdriver](http://www.seleniumhq.org/projects/webdriver) for Python and Google Chrome Browser

 ``pip install selenium``